 Have a fruit fly problem in your kitchen?
 Our favorite way to get rid of them overnight is with this DIY trap.
 Add a couple of drops of dishwashing liquid to a bowl of apple cider vinegar and leave it where you see flies.
 The smell of the vinegar attracts the flies, while the dish soap breaks the surface tension of the vinegar and causes the little nuisances to drown.
 You can also trap fruit flies and gnats by placing a banana peel or other piece of fruit in a bowl then covering the top with plastic wrap and punching one or two a small holes in it.
 The bugs will be able find their way into the bowl guided by scent, but won’t be able to find their way out.

 Non-Toxic Gnat and Fruit Fly Spray

-Fruit flies are always a pain, because they usually hover around fruit baskets and other areas you don’t want to spray poisonous bug spray.
+Fruit flies are a pain because they usually hover around fruit baskets and other areas you don’t want to spray poisonous bug spray.
 Instead, spray a little rubbing alcohol on them.
 (You can dilute it by half and add it to a spray bottle).
-They’ll fall to the floor and you can scoop them up and throw them away.
+The bugs will fall to the floor and you can easily scoop them up and throw them away.

 Fix Your Plant's Gnat Problem